What We Do

-There are currently 25 children aged between 7 and 19 being looked after there.
-Of these, 15 are girls and 10 are boys.
+There are currently 25 children aged between 7 and 18 being looked after there.
+Of these, 12 are girls and 13 are boys.
 They all attend local primary or secondary schools in Dedza.
 Two other older girls are back temporarily in their respective villages but being encouraged to return to secondary schooling.

 Malawi is a land-locked country in south east Africa.
 It is generally a peaceful country with stable government.
 Despite recent improvements in its economy it is still the sixth poorest country in the world and it’s been having a very tough time in the last couple of years.

 The country also suffers from an HIV/AIDS epidemic which has affected southern and central African countries so severely.
 Over 90,000 people in Malawi live with HIV/AIDS – more than one in ten adults are infected.
 This and other diseases such as malaria, cholera and dysentery have either caused the death many of the parents of the children in Molima or stopped them from being able to look after them.
 Social Welfare report that in Dedza region there are at least 1000 children and young people with only one or no parent.

 Only 55% of women in Malawi are literate compared to 69% of men.
 Only 1 in 10 children in Malawi attend school so we’re delighted to be able to provide an education for all the children who live at Molima and also give them access to medicines and health care that help them to grow up to be fit and well.

 Orfund may be a small charity but we believe we can have a great impact particularly by working in partnership with other organisations which have similar values and objectives as us.